Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Grasp Functionality Demonstration

 \subsection{Blind Grasping with Object Recognition}

 A blind grasping task with object recognition was conducted to demonstrate the integrated proprioceptive functionality.
 This task was inspired by the way humans sweep their hands across a table to locate and grasp objects without vision.
-As shown in Fig.~\ref{fig_10}(b), the hand mounted on a robot manipulator (RB5-850, Rainbow Robotics, Korea) explored a defined search area by executing three consecutive sweeps—palmar, dorsal, and palmar.
+The demonstration integrates three key capabilities: object localization through disturbance detection, autonomous grasp force regulation for safely handling soft objects, and object recognition based on grasp posture reconstruction and stiffness classification.
+As shown in Fig.~\ref{fig_14}(b), the hand mounted on a robot manipulator (RB5-850, Rainbow Robotics, Korea) explored a defined search area by executing three consecutive sweeps—palmar, dorsal, and palmar.
 Before exploration, the fingers were flexed slightly for \SI{50}{\milli\second} to preload tension, thereby enabling bidirectional disturbance detection.
-Once contact was detected, the hand executed a predefined approach and completed the grasp, with dorsal contacts leading to an approach from behind the object as shown in Fig.~\ref{fig_10}(d).
+Once contact was detected, the hand executed a predefined approach and completed the grasp, with dorsal contacts leading to an approach from behind the object as shown in Fig.~\ref{fig_14}(d).

-Seventeen objects with varying size, shape, and stiffness were used, including cylinders, cones, and spheres in rigid and soft forms, as shown in Fig.~\ref{fig_10}(a).
-All objects were fabricated with the same material as in Fig.~\ref{fig_6}(c).
+Seventeen objects with varying size, shape, and stiffness were used, including cylinders, cones, and spheres in rigid and soft forms, as shown in Fig.~\ref{fig_14}(a).
+All objects were fabricated with the same material as in Fig.~\ref{fig_9}(c).
 To prevent rolling or slipping during exploration, spheres were mounted on support bases, and soft objects had sandpaper attached to their bottoms.
-For classification, a simple k-nearest neighbors (k-NN) model ($k=3$, Euclidean distance) was employed as a proof-of-concept demonstration.
-Object geometry (size and shape) was recognized using a kinematics-based approach~\cite{boruah_shape_2023, vasquez_proprioceptive_2017}, while stiffness recognition was subsequently performed within each geometry category by comparing the average global slope across five fingers.
-The feature vector of the training dataset consisted of nine joint angles and the averaged global slope, collected from ten grasp trials per object.
+For object recognition, a simple k-nearest neighbors (k-NN) model ($k=3$, Euclidean distance) was employed as a proof-of-concept demonstration.
+Object geometry (size and shape) was recognized using a kinematics-based approach that utilizes grasp posture~\cite{boruah_shape_2023, vasquez_proprioceptive_2017}, while stiffness classification was subsequently performed within each geometry category by comparing the average relative stiffness across five fingers.
+The feature vector of the training dataset consisted of nine joint angles and the averaged relative stiffness, collected from ten grasp trials per object.
 To enhance robustness against variability in the approach motion, the object positions were slightly varied during training.
-As depicted in Fig.~\ref{fig_10}(c), the system successfully identified unknown objects and displayed the recognition result, with the complete process provided in the supplementary video.
+As depicted in Fig.~\ref{fig_14}(c), the system successfully identified unknown objects and displayed the recognition result, with the complete process provided in the supplementary video.